Snowflake-Labs/terraform-provider-snowflake/docs/resources/streamlit.md

 ### Required

 - `database` (String) The database in which to create the streamlit
 - `main_file` (String) Specifies the filename of the Streamlit Python application.
-This filename is relative to the value of `root_location`
+This filename is relative to the value of `directory_location`
 - `name` (String) String that specifies the identifier (i.e. name) for the streamlit; must be unique in your account.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`
 - `schema` (String) The schema in which to create the streamlit.
 - `stage` (String) The stage in which streamlit files are located.